iCliniq Logo

 How to Improve Gut Microbiome?

-Some of the steps which should be followed to maintain a healthy gut microbiome are:
+Some of the steps that should be followed to maintain a healthy gut microbiome are:

-• Eating a Diverse Range of Foods: Consumption of food such as legumes, beans, or fruit which contain lots of fiber, helps to diversify the gut microbiome.
+• Eating a Diverse Range of Foods: Consuming foods such as legumes, beans, or fruit that contain lots of fiber helps to diversify the gut microbiome.

-• Avoiding Artificial Sweeteners: Some studies have stated that artificial sweeteners such as aspartame increases blood sugar levels by encouraging the growth of unhealthy microbes like Enterobacteriaceae in the gut microbiome.
+• Avoiding Artificial Sweeteners: Some studies have stated that artificial sweeteners such as aspartame increase blood sugar levels by encouraging the growth of unhealthy microbes like Enterobacteriaceae in the gut microbiome.

-• Consumption of Fermented Foods: Foods such as yogurt, which are made with fermentation, contain healthy bacteria, mainly lactobacilli which helps to reduce disease-causing species in the gut.
+• Consumption of Fermented Foods: Fermented foods such as yogurt contain healthy bacteria, mainly Lactobacilli, which help reduce disease-causing species in the gut.

-• Eating Prebiotic Foods: Consumption of prebiotic foods which help to stimulate the growth of healthy bacteria is advisable.
+• Eating Prebiotic Foods: Consumption of prebiotic foods that help to stimulate the growth of healthy bacteria is advisable.
 These foods include bananas, asparagus, oats, and apples.

-• Breastfeeding for at Least Six Months: It is very important for the mother to breastfeed the child for at least six months as breast milk is very important for developing the gut microbiome.
+• Breastfeeding for at Least Six Months: The mother needs to breastfeed the child for at least six months as breast milk is very important for developing the gut microbiome.

 • Consumption of Polyphenols-Rich Food: Polyphenols are plant compounds found in red wine, dark chocolates, olive oil, and whole grains.
 The microbiome breaks down polyphenols to stimulate healthy bacterial growth.